COVID-19 Economic Relief Packages and the Future of Social Protection

 - The inequalities are not just in income – gender, generational, able-bodied vs disabled – the response has been largely economic.
 Aggressive social policies are required to address the needs of the people.

 - There is a need to free the states from capture and show them that it is their responsibility to meet the needs of poor people, not just in times of COVID-19.
-Creating the means for local economy and job development, a rights respecting economy.
+Creating the means for local economy and job development, a right respecting economy.

-To realise the dream of social inclusion, the post-pandemic economy and social order cannot be built on what we had before.
+To realize the dream of social inclusion, the post-pandemic economy and social order cannot be built on what we had before.
 It is a time for inspirational leadership, to sustain energy on the gains we have seen during the pandemic – the rethinking of the social and economic order for the future.

 Society Talks is a weekly public dialogue hosted by the Southern Africa Trust through a live stream on YouTube.
 The dialogue brings together stakeholders within the development and business community, civil society and the public to inform, engage and share experiences with the broader society.